As per the CSA Constitution Article VIII, working groups are defined as and must be follow these regulations:

 Transnational Hispaniola Working Group

-Our group includes specialists in social sciences (anthropology, geography, economics, sociology, political science), the humanities (history, languages, religion), the arts (literature, musicology), and professional trades (education, social work).
-We are particularly interested in outreach to people in the natural sciences.
+Transnational Hispaniola seeks to transform dominant paradigms in knowledge and creative production, politics, pedagogy, and practice in and about Haiti and the Dominican Republic.
+We promote work that recognizes the role of the nation in people’s lives without necessarily giving it incorrect primacy in analysis.
+Our group includes specialists in social sciences (anthropology/ethnology/sociologie, geography, economics, sociology, political science), the humanities (history, languages, religion), the arts (literature, musicology), and professional trades (education, social work).
+In addition to incorporating people from these fields, we are also particularly interested in outreach to people in law, health, and STEM fields.

 Masculinities Working Group